nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team.md

 ---
 layout: post
-title: "The greatest team of all?
-AFL team performance since 1990"
+title: "The greatest team of all: AFL team performance since 1990"
 date: 2026-09-21 00:00:00 +1000
 excerpt: "What 36 years of match results reveal about Geelong's sustained success, home-ground advantage and finals record."
 modified: 2026-09-23